Devoskar/Mi-Gaming-Box-1.3.0.822-English-Version/README.md

 5) Profit! :+1:

 P.S.
-If you own (just like me :wink:) Xiaomi's Mi Gaming Laptop (2nd edition) here you can find the latest system drivers, this page also always has the latest version of the Mi Gaming Box app :point_right: https://www.mi.com/service/bijiben/drivers/15-game-8
+If you own (just like me :wink:) Xiaomi's Mi Gaming Laptop (2nd edition) here you can find the latest system drivers, this page also always has the latest version of the Mi Gaming Box app :point_down: https://www.mi.com/service/bijiben/drivers/15-game-8